SharnSingh/SharnSingh/README.md

 ### Hi there 👋,
 I'm Sharn and I am a data scientist with a background in biostatistics.
 I have experience developing machine learning models, data engineering pipelines and working with healthcare, customer and financial data.

-Skills: Python, R, SAS, SQL,
+Skills: Python, R, SQL, NoSQL, AWS, Tableau, Spark

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Data Engineering Skills (Spark, Kafka)